 Popular shopping malls in Delhi include: Select Citywalk in Centre Saket, DLF Promenade Mall in Vasant Kunj, Pacific Mall in Tagore Garden, Ambience Mall in 2 Nelson Mandela Marg, etc.

-Handicrafts emporium: Central Cottage Industries Emporium in Janpath is a prime choice of handicraft shopping, Indian Handicrafts Emporium in South Delhi, Bharati Delhi Emporium in Connaught Place, etc.
+Central Cottage Industries Emporium in Janpath is a prime choice of handicraft shopping.
+Other emporiums include: Indian Handicrafts Emporium in South Delhi, Bharati Delhi Emporium in Connaught Place, etc.

 Major festivals and fairs in New Delhi include: Republic Day (26 January) known for a spectacular military parade, Independence Day (15 August) marking India’s independence from Britain in 1947 with the prime minister addressing the nation from the Red Fort ramparts, Qutb Festival held over several days in November-December and featuring Sufi singing and classical dance performances, Delhi International Arts Festival - three weeks of exhibitions, performing arts, films, literature and culinary events at Delhi-wide venues.
 Gandhi Jayanti (Gandhi's birthday, 2 October) are celebrated with great enthusiasm, etc.